ArkadiK94/GOT_app_react/README.md

 #### Technologies that we used:
 1. react
+2. anapioficeandfire.com - an API that was used in the app
-2. styled-components
+3. styled-components
-3. reactstrap and bootstrap
+4. reactstrap and bootstrap
-4. react-router-dom
+5. react-router-dom

 #### Important features from React and other used libraries:
 1. react hooks